Symposium events are scheduled for Thursday, November 8 and Friday, November 9.

 This multidisciplinary symposium explores questions relating to landscape, the environment, extractive economies, and science stories in contemporary art.
 Participants include internationally recognized artists, scholars in anthropology, art history, earth sciences, environmental studies, Native American studies, and Middle Eastern studies.

-Thursday's event will be held in Filene Auditorium, Moore Hall.
-A Q&A session will follow the presentation.
+Friday's events will be held in Haldeman 041.
+A Q&A session will follow each presentation.

 Organized by the Department of Art History and the Hood Museum of Art, and made possible through support from the Associate Dean for the Faculty of the Arts and Humanities, the Andrew W. Mellon Endowment at the Hood Museum of Art, the Leslie Center for the Humanities, the Arthur L. Irving Institute for Energy and Society, and the Dartmouth Centers Forum.
 This program is part of the Forum’s 2018-19 theme: Envisioning the World We Want.

 Events are free and open to the public unless otherwise noted.